FC Dinamo Batumi: Progress on the pitch and beyond

-Тhe champions
+Champions

 This ultimate triumph was made possible from a third straight attempt.
 With the same head coach into the fourth season and a largely retained squad, the team had some advantage over their rivals from Tbilisi who were plagued by a frequent change of managers and key players.
-1 point picked up by the latter in four head-to-head matches indicated which side looked stronger this year.
-Besides, an impressive European campaign boosted up the players from Adjara.
+One point picked up by the latter in four head-to-head matches indicated which side looked stronger this year.
+Besides, an impressive European campaign boosted the players from Adjara.
 As a result, seven of them were called up in early September for the national team's World Cup game against Spain.

-Inspired by fervent supporters, Batumi won six matches with a large margin, including 8-1, the biggest win of the season, and lifted up the Champion's Shield for the first time in their history.
+Inspired by fervent supporters, Batumi won six matches with a large margin, including 8–1, the biggest win of the season, and lifted the Champion's Shield for the first time in their history.
+Subsequently, their seven players were named in Team of the Season.

+Тhe club failed to defend the title in 2022 despite having a nine-point lead over the nearest rivals by mid-season.
+But they prevailed in another champion's race over the same opponent the next season.
+Their 2023 campaign was not as smooth as two years earlier, though.
+The club faced a mounting pressure from the fanbase who voiced their protest against an existing transfer policy after the departure of key players such as Khvicha Kvaratskhelia, Zuriko Davitashvili and Sandro Altunashvili.
+Eventually, Gia Geguchadze, who had guided Dinamo to five trophies during his five-year tenure, left the club following the second consecutive premature elimination from the European season.

+Being in a celebratory mood in view of their 100th anniversary and sitting on top of the table during the whole season, the team under new coach Andriy Demchenko comfortably regained the champion's title and, besides, reached the cup final for the first time in 25 years.